-Volume and track controls on each earbud makes it easy to control music while running.
-With up to nine hours of listening time and an included charging case, these have a battery life to support any workout.
+Volume and track controls on each earbud make it easy to control music while running.
+With up to 9 hours of listening time and an included charging case, these have a battery life to support any workout.

 Charging case is somewhat bulky.

-Completely waterproof against sweat and weather, and can even be cleaned with water.
-They offer up to 18 hours of listening per charge, plus they come with various sized ear tips and wings.
+Completely waterproof against sweat and weather and can even be cleaned with water.
+They offer up to 18 hours of listening per charge, plus they come with various sizes of ear tips and wings.

 Not as durable and long-lasting as other models.
 Cord can be bothersome.

 Active noise cancellation for total sound immersion.
 Transparency mode allows you to hear and connect with your environment while listening.
 Sweat- and water-resistant.
 Wireless charging case provides an impressive 24 hours of battery life.

 These headphones have easy Bluetooth pairing, and their StayHear+ Sports tips design is optimized for staying in your ear during runs or other workouts.
 The Bose Connect app allows you to track your headphones if they go missing.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 No matter how much you enjoy running, it can be tough to get through several miles in silence.
 Energy-boosting music can definitely help carry you through, which is why a good pair of running headphones comes in so handy.